Jacqueline Liebergott: Biography

-Liebergott started at Emerson College as a professor in the division of Communication Sciences and Disorders.
+Liebergott began her career at Emerson College as a professor in the division of Communication Sciences and Disorders.
 She progressed up the ranks to graduate dean, academic dean, vice president and interim president before being elected president in 1993.
+Liebergott signed the Amethyst initiative, agreeing to lower the drinking age to 18.
+On December 2, 2009, Liebergott announced to the Emerson community her retirement, effective June 30, 2011.